Sheet Metal Fabrication Tools and Equipment: The Ultimate Guide

 Plasma cutting utilizes a high-velocity jet of ionized gas (plasma) to melt and sever metal.
 It’s particularly effective for cutting thicker materials and offers faster cutting speeds than laser cutting for these applications.

-• Advantages: Cuts thicker materials than laser cutting, relatively fast cutting speed, and cost-effective for thicker gauges.
+• Advantages: Cuts thicker materials than laser cutting, has a relatively fast cutting speed, and is cost-effective for thicker gauges.

 Water Jet Cutting